Encyclopedia Sindhiana: Volume 6

 This volume was published in 2013.
 It contains entries from three letters (ر، ڙ، ز).

 Volumes 7 and 8

 These two volumes collectively cover one letter of Sindhi alphabet (س)and have 2438 entries in total.
 Both were published in 2013.

 Volume 10

 This volume of Sindhiana was published in 2016. it contains entries of Sindhi alphabet (ش) and have 508 pages.

+Volume 11

+"In Volume Eleven, there are 420 entries on various topics, including photographs.
+This volume consists of 450 pages and was published in August 2017."

+Volume 12

+This was published in book form in 2025.